CSE-151A-Group-Wildfire/CSE-151A-Project/README.md

 <summary><h2>Introduction</h2></summary>
 &nbsp;

 The focus of the project was to analyze and predict weather conditions in Los Angeles County using a dataset maintained and saved by the California Weather Government Website.
 The dataset includes over twenty years of weather data, which is essential for predicting weather conditions on an hourly basis.
-By understanding trends and patterns, we can use weather variables such as temperature, humidity, and wind speed to gain insights into climate change and its local impact.
+Specifically, we aimed to predict three key weather variables: temperature, wind speed, sea pressure, and humidity, using hours, days, and years as features.
+By understanding trends and patterns in these variables, we can gain insights into climate change and its local impact.

 We chose this project because global warming and climate change are issues that affect all of us.
 Selecting a project that allows us to observe these changes in our backyard can help bring the message home.
 Accurate weather predictions can improve resource management, provide timely warnings for extreme weather events, and support informed decision-making processes.
 The broader impact of this work includes practical applications in urban planning, public safety, and environmental conservation, making it a valuable contribution to both scientific research and community welfare.

 </details>

 <details open>
 <summary><h2>Methods</h2></summary>

 ## Data Exploration
 &nbsp;
 We initially started our data exploration by analyzing the correlation between weather changes over the past few decades and their direct impact on wildfire patterns.
 We were able to get data of where and when wildfires occurred in Los Angeles County through the California Wildfires Government Website.
-We started to realized when we started merging the two datasets from California Weather and California Wildfires that we only had 991 rows to train our model with which isn’t enough rows.
-As a result, we quickly decided to remove the the wildfire dataset and only use the weather dataset from the California Weather Government Website.
-With our weather dataset alone, we were able to use 205642 rows for our models.
+We started to realize when we started merging the two datasets from California Weather and California Wildfires that we only had 991 rows to train our model with, which isn’t enough rows.
+As a result, we quickly decided to remove the wildfire dataset and only use the weather dataset from the California Weather Government Website.
+With our weather dataset alone, we were able to use 205,642 rows for our models.
 As a result, we decided to analyze and predict weather conditions in Los Angeles County instead.

-&nbsp;

 ## Pre-Processing

 The preprocessing phase focused on cleaning and preparing our data from the weather stations in Los Angeles for modeling.
 To ensure that our model produced the best output, we took the following steps:

-## Dropping Unnecessary Columns:
+### Dropping Unnecessary Columns:
 Many columns were determined to be irrelevant for predicting the weather in LA County.
 These columns included 'Unnamed: 32', 'Unnamed: 41', 'metar', 'metar_origin', 'pressure_change_code', 'weather_cond_code', 'pressure_change_code', 'visibility', 'cloud_layer_1', 'cloud_layer_2', 'cloud_layer_3', 'wind_cardinal_direction', 'cloud_layer_1_code', 'cloud_layer_2_code', 'cloud_layer_3_code', and 'heat_index'.

-## Handling Missing Values:
+### Handling Missing Values:
 Missing values were common in many columns, but for our target column, 'air_temp', there were only a few missing values.
 We handled this by dropping those rows, and for numeric columns, we replaced missing values with the mean of their respective columns to maintain consistency.

-## Data Type Conversion:
+### Data Type Conversion:
 The 'air_temp' column was converted to a numeric type to ensure accurate calculations during modeling.

-## Date and Time Components Extraction:
+### Date and Time Components Extraction:
 The 'date_time' column was converted to a datetime format, and additional columns for year, month, day, and hour were extracted.
 This allowed for a more detailed interpretation of the weather data and enabled us to model weather conditions based on hourly data.

-## Calculating Hourly and Yearly Averages:
+### Calculating Hourly and Yearly Averages:
 Hourly average temperatures were calculated by grouping data by year, month, day, and hour.
 Similar calculations were performed for wind speed and sea level pressure to obtain hourly averages.
 Yearly average temperatures and precipitation were also calculated to observe long-term trends.

-## Normalization:
+### Normalization:
-Features such as temperature, wind speed, and sea level pressure were normalized using MinMaxScaler to ensure that our features remained consistent.
+Features such as temperature, wind speed, and sea level pressure were normalized using `MinMaxScaler` to ensure that our features remained consistent.
 This step was crucial for improving the performance of our models.

-## Scatter Plot:
+### Scatter Plot:
 ![scatterplot](https://github.com/user-attachments/assets/8dcf46ea-5671-473e-a66e-62f071899ac0)

-The scatter plot that we made involved the the yearly average temperature over a 24 years spanning 2000 to 2024.
-With each blue dot representing the average temperature for a specific year.
-The X-axis shows the years, and Y-axis represents the yearly average temperatures.
+The scatter plot that we made involved the yearly average temperature over 24 years spanning 2000 to 2024.
+Each blue dot represents the average temperature for a specific year.
+The X-axis shows the years, and the Y-axis represents the yearly average temperatures.
 The plot reveals variability in average temperatures across the years, indicating fluctuations and possible trends in temperature changes.
 This visualization helps identify patterns, such as increasing or decreasing temperatures, which may indicate climate change.
 It also highlights any outliers or unusual values that warrant further investigation, providing a foundational understanding for further analysis and modeling.

-## Pair Plot:
+### Pair Plot:
 ![pairplot](https://github.com/user-attachments/assets/143dd7cc-a989-4852-8956-bfea441d2993)

 The pair plot shows the relationships between various weather variables in our dataset.
 It helps us see patterns, correlations, and potential outliers that are important for building predictive models.

 The plots for year, month, day, and hour show how data points are distributed over time.
 The month, day, and hour data are collected at regular intervals, while the year data is spread continuously from 2000 to 2025.

 Sea level pressure varies widely but often centers around 1010-1020 hPa.
 There are noticeable changes in sea level pressure across different months and hours, hinting at seasonal and daily effects.
 Relative humidity ranges from 0% to 100%, showing a negative correlation with air temperature and hourly average temperature.
 This means higher temperatures generally come with lower humidity.